iov-one/docs/docs/iov-name-service/clients/00-iov-core.md

 ## Register a Name in IOV Name Service

-Now is time to use one of the iov value propositions: a human readable address that works as a Non Fungible Token and allows storage of multiple addresses from multiple blockchains
+Now is time to use one of the iov value propositions: a human readable address that works as a non fungible token and allows storage of multiple addresses from multiple blockchains

 First we need to create the transaction body.
 You can add as many chainId/address pairs a you like, following the list template below:
 > *use your username here, mine is already taken ;)*